couchbase/couchbase-lite-ios/CONTRIBUTING.md

 We also want to hear about your ideas for new features and improvements.
 You can file those in the issue trackers too.

-And while we welcome questions, **we prefer to answer questions on our [mailing list](https://groups.google.com/forum/?fromgroups#!forum/mobile-couchbase)** rather than in Github issues.
+And while we welcome questions, **we prefer to answer questions on our [developer forums](https://forums.couchbase.com)** rather than in Github issues.

 # 1. Is This A Duplicate?